Mechani-Legion/CharEditLite/README.md

 - The thralls can be changed with shards.
 - Checking and auto-correction of the edited character.
 - RGB Lab to unlock all colors as temporary dye (can be saved).
 - Good compatibility with others mods.
-Automatic addition of their customisation features.
+Automatic addition of some customisation features.

 **Complementary info:**
 - Mod ID: 1366358141